Aurel Aldea: World War II

 In June 1940, during the Soviet occupation of Bessarabia and northern Bukovina, Aldea led the Romanian delegation that discussed with Red Army commanders the evacuation plans from those territories.
 The next year, he entered into conflict with Marshal Ion Antonescu, and was forced into retirement on July 21, 1941.

 In August 1944, the Soviet Army launched the Jassy–Kishinev Offensive and entered Romania.
 Aldea was instrumental in the coup d'état led by King Michael I, which resulted in the arrest of Antonescu and Romania switching allegiance from the Axis powers to the Allies.
 He then served as Interior Minister in the first Sănătescu cabinet from August 23 to November 3, 1944.

 Final years

 Under the command of Aldea, elements of the Romanian army officer corps sought to form in 1945–46 a National Resistance Movement, in order to oversee the disparate anti-communist resistance groups and to organize an armed insurrection.
-He was arrested on May 27, 1946 and tried by the High Court of Cassation and Justice November 11–18, 1946 for his resistance efforts.
+He was arrested on May 27, 1946, and tried by the High Court of Cassation and Justice November 11–18, 1946, for his resistance efforts.
 The presiding judge was General Vasile Atanasiu; other judges included generals Mihail Lascăr, Ilie Crețulescu, and Constantin Argeșanu.
-He was found guilty of plotting against the State, and was condemned to life in prison.
+He was found guilty of plotting against the State, and sentenced to life in prison.
 He died in Aiud Prison on October 17, 1949.

 A street in his native city, Slatina, now bears his name, as do streets in Craiova and Drăgănești-Olt.